NeuroJSON/jsonlab/README.rst

 from the over a decade development of JSONLab.

-JSONLab v2.9.8 - code named "Micronus Prime - beta" - is the beta-release of the next milestone (v3.0), containing a number of key feature enhancement and bug fixes.
+JSONLab v2.9.8 - code named "Micronus Prime - beta" - is the beta-release of the next milestone (v3.0), containing a number of key feature enhancements and bug fixes.
 The major new features include

-1. exporting JSON Memory-Map for rapid disk-map like JSON/binary JSON reading and writing, implementing `JSON-Mmap spec v1 Draft 1 <https://github.com/NeuroJSON/jsonmmap>`_
+1. exporting JSON Memory-Map (``jsonget,jsonset``) for rapid disk-map like reading/writing of JSON/binary JSON files and writing, implementing `JSON-Mmap spec v1 Draft 1 <https://github.com/NeuroJSON/jsonmmap>`_
 2. supporting JSONPath query (``jsonpath``) to MATLAB data and JSON/binary JSON file and streams, including deep-scan operators,